gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 ## SimObject::getPort cont.

 This function is used for connecting ports to each other.
-As far as we are concerned, we are to create a mapping between our `Port` objects in C++ and the `Ports` that we declare in Python.
+As far as we are concerned, we need to create a mapping between our `Port` objects in C++ and the `Ports` that we declare in Python.
 To the best of my knowledge, we will never have to call this function on our own.

-For now let's implement this function to return a `Port&` if we recognize `if_name` (which would be the name that we have given to the `Port` in Python), otherwise, we will ask `ClockedObject` to handle the function call.
+For now, let's implement this function to return a `Port&` when we recognize `if_name` (which would be the name that we gave to a `Port` in Python) and, otherwise, we will pass this up to the parent class `ClockedObject` to handle the function call.

-Let's go ahead an add the declaration for this function to `src/bootcamp/inspector-gadget/inspector_gadget.hh`.
+Let's go ahead an add the declaration for this function to `inspector_gadget.hh`.

 ```cpp
   public: